codyschoolthing/CLI-commands/README.md

     Git commands
         -Git init -> allows a project to use git commands
         - Git Status -> shows what has been added/changed/deleted since the last commit
+        - Git Add [file name] -> moves files/folders to the staging area
+        - Git Commit -> takes everything from the staging area and makes it permanent
+        - -m "message" -> shortcut for writing a message on your commit
+    - git remote -> another location
+        -add -> add connection
+        - nickname -> name of the connection (most commonly origin)
+        - location -> where is the actual connection
+    - git push -> sends your code somewhere
+        - nickname -> nickname of the place you want to send your code to
+        - branch name -> which branch do you want to push

+3 stages
+    - working directory (red)
+    - staging area (green)
+    - project